 Mr Lally said “it was a dead piece of information from the off“.

-He later said he couldn’t say he specifically heard of it in 2010 or 2011 but that he first wrote about the penalty points issue in 2012 and it was his recollection that he knew about the Ms D allegation for a year, if not longer, at that stage.
+Mr Lally later said he couldn’t say when he heard of the Ms D allegation, but that he first wrote about the penalty points issue in 2012 and it was his recollection that he knew about the allegation for a year, if not longer, at that stage.

 He told the tribunal::